nRF24/CircuitPython_nRF24L01/README.rst

 About the nRF24L01
 ==================

-Here are the features listed directly from the datasheet (refered to as the `nRF24L01+ Specification Sheet <https://www.sparkfun.com/datasheets/Components/SMD/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf>`_):
+Here are the features listed directly from the datasheet (referenced here in the documentation as the `nRF24L01+ Specification Sheet <https://www.sparkfun.com/datasheets/Components/SMD/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf>`_):

-nRF24L01+ Single Chip 2.4GHz Transceiver
-Preliminary Product Specification v1.0

 Key Features:
 -------------